Delaware Roads - DE 896

 The southern end of DE 896 at US 13, with oversize TOLL banners for DE 1, one old US 13 shield (pick which one!), and all the signs in a somewhat used condition.
 The faded blue squares, standard DRBA signage (look up the acronym if you must), were not faded in HNTB's photo, which I had up here until late 2007.

-US 40 WB and DE 896 SB, respectively, at the beginning of US 301.
+SB at the beginning of US 301.
 That means that DE 896 should not be signed TO US 301, but should just be co-signed with it.
 It also means that US 40 should not be signed TO US 301, or as US 301, either.
-Although it would have been nice to bring US 301 back to US 13 somehow, that's not the case here.
+Although it would have been nice to bring US 301 back to US 13 somehow, that hasn't been the case here for many years.
 The rest of the DE 896/US 301 photos are on the US 301 page, linked below.

 The blue TOLL sign should just be all-white text.
 These are northbound.